ONSAS/ONSAS.docs/docs/src/howtouse/creatingModels.md

 ```
 where $n_P$ is the number of parameters of the constitutive model and $\mathbf{p}$ is the vector of constitutive parameters.

+### `material.density`

+This is a cell with the scalar values of the densities of the materials used in the model.

 ## The `elements` struct